 I hit my sand shot on the exact line I wanted, but just not far enough.
-I left a very tough par putt over a ridge and down to the hole.
+It left a very tough par putt over a ridge and down to the hole.

 It was a putt that was too difficult for me to make.
-I missed the putt and made a bogey on the hole.
-There was only one thing to do now and that was to birdie the final hole.
+I bogey the hole and with it my dreams of breaking ninety would evaporate if I didn’t birdie the final hole.

-The 18th hole a Pebble Beach is one of the most famous finishing holes in the world.
-I believe it is meant to leaving a lasting positive impression of the beauty of the course.
+The finishing hole at Pebble Beach is one of the most famous eighteenth hole in the world.
+I believe it is designed to leave a lasting positive impression to justify the cost of the round.
 This 530 yard par five has a narrow fairway that follows the contour of the coast as it bends right to left to a round green.
-The tee box is about as close as you get to the ocean on the course.
-The views are stunning and breathtaking.
+The tee box is about as close as I got to the ocean on the course.
+The views are stunning.
 The best shot on the hole is a draw that starts along the right side of the fairway, then turns back to the middle.
 I didn’t have enough confidence in my swing to play a draw.
 Besides, I needed to birdie the hole, so a better shot for me was one that shortened the hole by starting over the ocean and fading back to the middle of the fairway.
-That is exactly what I need, albeit not without a little butt puckering as I wondered it the ball would cover the edge and land in the fairway.
+That is exact shot I hit, albeit not without a little butt puckering as I wondered it the ball would cover the edge and land in the fairway.
 It did, and I was relieved.

 I had 285 yards to the front left pin.
 I could take the easy route and lay up to about 100 yards and be almost assured of a par or I could get the ball as close to the green as possible and try to pitch it close for a birdie attempt.
 I chose the latter.
-Now I needed my draw swing.
+To do it I had to draw the ball.
 I did something I rarely do.
 I took a practice swing.
 I then lined up toward the condos to the right of the fairway with the expectation of a draw.
 I made my best swing and hit the ball dead straight for 220 yards.
 The ball landed in the rough off to the right.

 With 80 yards to the hole, I took out my lob wedge and shanked the ball to the bunker along the left side of the fairway.
-With that shank went all my hopes for breaking 90.
+It was the final nail in the coffin of my dream of breaking90.
 I put my fourth shot onto the green, fifteen feet from the cup.

 My best hope now was to sink the putt for par and score a 90 for the round.
 I hit a good putt, but it missed the cup.
 I made the next putt for a bogey and a 45 on the back nine for a total score of 91.
 It was my poorest showing of the week.

 Just a word or two on Pebble Beach before I finish.
 The holes along the ocean, lets call them the Magnificent Seven, are some of the most breathtaking holes in all of golf.
 The rest of the course is unremarkable.
 In my opinion the course is over hyped and over commercialized.
 It is too crowded, too slow, and the fairways are not well maintained.
 I considered MPCC and Spyglass Hill to be better experiences.
 I now wonder if Pebble Beach is somewhat like the Mona Lisa.
 It was a great masterpiece with its texture and detail at the time it was painted, but frankly after staring at the little painting on the wall at the Louvre on three separate visits, I didn’t get what makes it so special and am not too ashamed to admit that.
-I do get what makes Pebble Beach Golf Links special and wouldn’t say the emperor has no cloths, but I would say the emperor has only gloves, underwear, and a top hat in the form of the beautiful holes a long the ocean.
+I do get what makes Pebble Beach Golf Links special and wouldn’t say the emperor has no cloths, but I would say the emperor has only gloves, underwear, and a top hat in the form of the beautiful holes along the ocean.
 The rest of the course is unremarkable, the beautiful homes notwithstanding.
-Also I would to state that the golf staff at Pebble Beach was marvelous, as a matter of fact I will call them the marvelous seven.
+But I do think golf staff at Pebble Beach is marvelous, as a matter of fact I will call them the marvelous seven.
 They were helpful, accommodating, and very friendly.
 I enjoyed the time I spent interacting with them.

 My comments on the course are just opinions.
 I love art, especially impressionism, but am not an art expert, so I think its ok if I don’t get the Mona Lisa.
 I am also not an expert at golf course architecture, so just take my remarks for what they are worth.